ai-driven-dev/ai-driven-dev-community/prompts/instruct.md

 Determine every actions in a bullet list:

-1. Identify: simple text, state that need to be dynamic and actions.
+1. Identify: simple text, changing state and actions that must be handled by functions.
 2. Describe those with a few word.

 Note for you: